 GCA On Tour

-Seeking five actors 18 years and older.
+Seeking six actors 18 years and older.
 Actors may be asked to play multiple roles.

 Actors are paid for rehearsals and performances.